Entity Resolution Algorithm

 JOIN nexus_entity_identifiers_edges e

-ON rc.identifier_type = e.identifier_type_a
+ON d.identifier_type = e.identifier_type_a

-AND rc.identifier_value = e.identifier_value_a
+AND d.identifier_value = e.identifier_value_a

 )